aspose-cells/Aspose.Cells-Products/cells/en/java/merger/merge-xls-to-csv/_index.md

 The following example demonstrates how to merge XLS to CSV in Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XLS to CSV.
 Upload your files, call Workbook.Combine method for merging files, and then save it to CSV file.
 If you develop code in Java, this will be simpler than it sounds.
-See {{platform} example that merges XLS to CSV.
+See Java example that merges XLS to CSV.

 {{% /blocks/products/pf/agp/text %}}